Guy Gardner (astronaut): NASA and FAA experience

 Gardner was selected as a pilot astronaut by NASA in May 1980.
 During his 11 years as an astronaut, he worked in many areas of Space Shuttle and Space Station development and support.
 In 1984, he was assigned as pilot on STS-62-A, the first Space Shuttle mission to launch from Vandenberg AFB, California.
 That mission was later canceled.

 Gardner first flew in space as pilot on the crew of STS-27, aboard the Space Shuttle Atlantis, on December 2–6, 1988.
 The mission carried a Department of Defense payload and is noteworthy due to the severe damage Atlantis sustained to its critical heat-resistant tiles during ascent.
 Gardner next flew as pilot on the crew of STS-35, aboard the Space Shuttle Columbia, on December 2–10, 1990.
 The mission carried the ASTRO-1 astronomy laboratory consisting of three ultraviolet telescopes and one x-ray telescope.

 Gardner left NASA in June 1991 to command the USAF Test Pilot School at Edwards Air Force Base, California.
 In August 1992, Gardner retired from the Air Force and returned to NASA to direct the joint U.S. and Russian Shuttle-Mir Program.

 In 1995, Gardner joined the Federal Aviation Administration as Director of the William J. Hughes Technical Center, at the Atlantic City Int'l Airport, in New Jersey.
 He then moved to FAA Headquarters in 1996 as the Associate Administrator for Regulation and Certification (now Aviation Safety), leading the government organization responsible for oversight and regulation of civil aviation safety.

-Post-Government Service
+Post-government service

 Gardner engaged in several education related activities in the years after completing U.S. Government service.
 He served in various teaching positions in Fairfax County, Virginia.
 In 2004 he returned to Purdue University to manage research programs.
-Between 2006 and 2009, he was superindendent of the Riverside Military Academy.
+Between 2006 and 2009, he was superintendent of the Riverside Military Academy.
 From 2009 to 2013, he served as the President of the Williamson College of the Trades.